Aadarshbasavoju/TestnetBridge/README.md

 ### Smart Contracts

 - **SepoliaBridge**: Handles the locking of ETH on the Sepolia testnet, emitting events to signal ETH has been locked.
-- **HoleskyBridge**: Manages the simulated release of ETH on the Holesky testnet, ensuring only authorized transfers are processed.

 ### Usage Scenario